sangreashim/EAT-UpTF/README.md

   EAT-UpTF conducts TF enrichment analysis based on the experimentally validated interaction between specific TF and its target genes.
 Interaction between TF and its targets (identified by ChIP-/DAP-seq) can be added manually as following example.

   <b>1.
-Annotate ChIP-/DAP-seq peaks based on the genome annotation for species of interest. </b>
+Annotate distance from genes to ChIP-/DAP-seq peaks based on the genome annotation for species of interest. </b>

 	<b>command line: bedtools closest -a Athaliana_167_TAIR10.gene.bed (genome_annotation_BED_file) -b TF_A.narrowPeak (ChIP-/DAP-seq_peak_BED_file) -D a > TF_A.narrowPeak.annotation </b>